mihaiserban/es6-cheetsheet/README.md

 console.log(third); // "baz"
 ```

-There also no need to match the full array:
+There's also no need to match the full array:

 ```javascript
 let array = [1, 2, 3, 4];